Release Date: 1/21/2008

 The Bad: Almost no game play involved, pointless multiplayer, paper-thin customization, the ocean isn’t so endless as the title suggests

 I checked out EO because of its concept: Underwater scuba diving and interacting with animals.
-Well this wasn’t really executed as well as it could have been.
-You can dive under the ocean and swim around fish and sea life and hold down A and wiggle the Wiimote to pet it, or poke it, or even grab it and if it likes you you’ll learn a new thing about that animal.
-The problem there is that it’s like two lines of info and it takes three days to learn all of the information about the animal.
+Well, this wasn’t really executed as well as it could have been.
+You can dive into the ocean and swim around fish and sea life and hold down A and wiggle the Wiimote to pet it, or poke it, or even grab it and if it likes you you’ll learn a new thing about that animal.
+The problem here is that it’s like two lines of info and it takes three days to learn all of the information about the animal.
 This to me felt really stupid and kind of leaned more toward kids since that’s all they can probably take in.